 is structured and supported by principles and values which come from the rich heritage of the Western academic and theological tradition, what Mortimer Adler called the Great Conversation.
 To succeed at the Classic Learning Test does not require any specific religious affiliation; the CLT is open to students of all faiths who are serious about their academic work, the pursuit of virtue, and the beauty, truth, and goodness found in our Western heritage (https://www.cltexam.com/faq).

 This means, among other things, that reading passages often reflect a Judeo-Christian worldview including belief in a transcendent God.
 You can view a read-only sample test or take a practice test by clicking here.

 The CLT10 is a modified version of the CLT that should be used in place of the ACT Aspire and PSAT exams.
 The CLT10 might be taken in freshman or sophomore years, while the CLT should be taken in the junior and/or senior year.
-CLT10 is free and can be taken at home or at a testing site.
+CLT10 can be taken at home or at a testing site.
 Those taking the exam at home will need to have someone other than a relative proctor the exam.

 As with the ACT and SAT, the CLT is divided into sections with a limited time to complete each section.
 The test takes two hours.
 It is divided into three sections: Verbal Reasoning (40 minutes), Grammar/Writing (35 minutes), and Quantitative Reasoning (45 minutes).
 There is no optional essay.

 The CLT has acquired almost 200 partner colleges (as of September 2021) including at least one state university.
 Partner colleges include many of those highly regarded among homeschoolers including many institutions that are Catholic, Protestant, or Orthodox.
 They have also created many testing sites with more being added continually.
 You can find partner colleges and a list of testing sites on their website.